alexkemp9/Show-Terminal-Colours/README.md

 BASH Script to Show the 246 Colours Possible Within a Terminal

 ## *Basics*
 This is a remarkably simple Bash script that will print to the Terminal all of the 246 colours that it is capable of showing (note: only the 1st col is 8-color `ls --colors` compatible).
 One value of this little utility is to select what colour you wish to deploy within `~/.dir_colors`, which is the file used to modify the display of certain filenames under ls.
-And thus the following will appear within ~/.bashrc:
+And thus the following would appear within ~/.bashrc:

 ```bash
 # enable color support of ls and also add handy aliases